 Maidenhair Fern (Adianthum aethiopicum): Looking for a delicate addition to your yard?
 The Maidenhair Fern is a great choice that thrives in shady areas, but needs a bit of extra love when it comes to staying moist and humid in Washington D.C. hardiness zones.
 This plant works great on the patio, and is extremely hardy to cold temperatures.

 Coming equipped with a wide variety of plants adapted to flourish in warmer summer and colder winter months, it's still a good idea to prepare for any eventualities that might arise by consulting your local Farmer's Almanac or similar resource for the region.
 Planting too early or too late can result in frozen plants, but mulching, cold boxing, or raised beds will secure safety for your plants.
 Drip irrigation and shade cloth will provide the same protection and insurance when things get too hot and dry.

 When Should I Plant My Garden in Washington D.C.?

-Landing in Zone 7a of the USDA Hardiness scale, Washington D.C affords you ample opportunity for growing, where you can plant as early as February!
+Landing in Zone 7a of the USDA Hardiness scale, the Washington D.C hardiness zone affords you ample opportunity for growing, where you can plant as early as February!
 You can also start seedlings indoors around this time.
 When April rolls around, it's the perfect month for annuals.
 Just be sure to check your area specifically since frost will vary by region.